kenbunitag/eks-cluster-terraform/2-eks-terraform/README.md

 After that we install the EFS Driver role / policy, after that we create the efs-filesystem.
 At the end, we install the ALB-Controller including ALB-role and Policy.

-I can give you a step by step walkthroug if you are interested.
+I can give you a step by step walkthrough if you are interested.